Wikipedia doesn't need my cash

 I made the decision to support Wikipedia.
 I appreciate that I am paying for their infrastructure, as most of the articles are by volunteers like you and I.

-Recently I have read that the Mediawiki foundation (the corporate behind Wikipedia) fired their Chief Technical Officer -- he's been there for 20+ years doing (what others say) is an amazing job.
+Recently I have read that the Wikimedia Foundation (the corporate behind Wikipedia) fired their Chief Technical Officer -- he's been there for 20+ years doing is an amazing job, from what I read.
 On top of that they disbanded an entire team responsible for Community engagement and development.

-None of that reads well, but sometimes you have to assume that these massive organisations have a plan for better/different things.
+I hate to read of people losing their job, but sometimes you have to assume that these massive organisations have a plan for better/different things.
 I can't react to every boardroom decision I disapprove of.

-However, as part of my own research into understanding this "restructure" I discovered more about the financial position of Mediawiki.
+However, as part of my own research into understanding this "restructure" I discovered more about the financial position of Wikimedia.

 A healthy bank balance

-It turns out, on reading their financial statements, that Mediawiki have a reserve fund of $290 million.
+It turns out, on reading their financial statements, that Wikimedia have a reserve fund of $290 million.
 By my calculation, and further verification, that's around 17 months of running costs.

 To me that sounds very healthy, and I am not sure many tech companies could claim to run without any further funding for the next year and a half!